 Tax Implications of Custody

-The TCJA also eliminated personal exemptions for tax years 2018 through 2025.
+Further divorce settlement tax implications are that the TCJA also eliminated personal exemptions for tax years 2018 through 2025.
 Each exemption you claimed allowed you to exempt over $4000 in income from being considered taxable.
 Where it was once worth a significant amount to have the right to claim your children as dependents on your income tax return because of their personal exemptions, that incentive is now gone, at least temporarily.

-There are still some incentives to claim your children as dependents on your income tax return, though.
+A Florida divorce tax lawyer will advise you that there are still some incentives to claim your children as dependents on your income tax return, though.
 Certain tax credits are available under the TCJA to parents who claim the children on their tax return.
 In Florida, the parent with physical custody is entitled to claim the children as dependents.
 However, the parent entitled to claim the children may release this right to the other parent on an annual basis.
 You and your spouse might negotiate about who gets to claim the children, depending on which of you would receive the most benefit.

 Tax Implications of Property Division